From blues to Beethoven, Patel Conservatory ballet students will be exploring their own interpretations of various music styles this summer.

 A unique part of our Next Generation Ballet summer intensive is the choreography class.
 Part music education, part choreography, the class is a chance for students to express themselves and have fun.

-Students in the choreography class observe and offer
+Students in the choreography class observe and offer feedback on one another's choreography pieces. |

 “We developed this class to help dance students gain a greater understanding of music, such as the terminology, how it’s put together, composers and musical background,” said Gregory Ruffer, music chair of the Patel Conservatory.
 “Music terms, such as coda or staccato, mean something slightly different for dancers.”